Balance, not revenge. This is what justice seeks.

 Like with any other case, there are several factors that will be taken into consideration when deciding on your settlement amount:

 Texas follows a modified comparative negligence rule.
 This means you can still recover damages even if you were partially responsible for the accident, as long as your share of fault does not exceed 50 percent (this is also known as the 51% rule).
-However, your compensation will still be reduced based on your percentage of fault.
+However, even if you’re less than 50% responsible for the accident, your compensation will still be reduced based on your percentage of fault.

 For example, if you were awarded $100,000 but found 20 percent responsible for the accident, you would receive $80,000 after the reduction.
 If you are more than 50 percent at fault, you will not be able to recover any damages.
 This rule makes it important to minimize your share of fault through strong evidence and legal representation.